A Brief History of Totem Pole Playhouse

 Totem Pole’s legacy extends to the pinnacle of almost every facet of the entertainment industry.

 Ms. Putch left Totem Pole Playhouse after the 1984 season.
-She currently serves as the Senior Vice-President of Production for NBC/Universal where she oversees all of the networks prime time programming as well as their live televised Broadway musical productions.
+She currently serves as the Senior Vice-President of Production for NBC Universal where she oversees all of the network’s prime time programming; as well as, their live televised Broadway musical productions.

 Messers.
 Schurr and Love remained as producing artistic director and associate artistic director, respectively.
 In addition to overseeing the summer seasons at the Playhouse, they staged successful productions that would later move to Philadelphia’s historic Walnut Street Theatre.
 Together they produced, directed and acted in more than 100 productions until their departure in 2008.
 During their 25yr. tenure Totem Pole became the summer home to many talented actors including such Tony Award winners as Jane Howdyshell and Julie White.
 It was also during this era that the Playhouse transitioned to a non-for-profit corporation.